Qowaiv/qowaiv-domainmodel/README.md

 entries that are not balanced.
 Both extremely important within this particular domain.

-Note that the decision to throw an exception, or deal with a `Result<TAggegate>` is up to the developer.
+Note that the decision to throw an exception, or to deal with a `Result<TAggregate>` gradually, is up to the developer.

 ## Example 2
 An advanced example (implementing ConquerClub) can be found at [example/README.md](example/README.md).